privacyidea/privacyidea/doc/configuration/token_config.rst

   certificate.
 * :ref:`sshkey` - An SSH public key that can be managed and used in conjunction with the :ref:`machines` concept.
-* Remote - A virtual token that forwards the authentication request to another privacyIDEA server.
+* :ref:`remote` - A virtual token that forwards the authentication request to another privacyIDEA server.
 * RADIUS - A virtual token that forwards the authentication request to RADIUS server.
 * SMS - A token that sends the OTP value to the mobile phone of the user.